emilma314/emilma314.github.io/gravitational-waves-project/index.md

 ## 6. Analytic Model vs. Data

 An analytic model predicts how the gravitational-wave frequency should change over time for a merging binary system.
+This is based on general relativity and the concept of chirp mass, which determines the rate at which the frequency increases as the black holes spiral together.

 ![Analytic Model Frequency](assets/plots/simple_analytic_model.png)
 ![Q-Transform Scatter Projection](assets/plots/qtransform_scatter.png)

-**Explanation:**

-The model predicts an increasing frequency as the two black holes approach each other.
-This trend matches the frequency track extracted from the data using the Q-transform.
+**How I made the plots:**
+- I used a simple frequency model, gwfreq(), to compute how the gravitational-wave frequency evolves over time for a binary system with a given chirp mass (iM = 25 solar masses).
+- I took time samples from 0 to 4 seconds around the merger.
+- I plotted the resulting frequency vs. time curve was plotted using matplotlib.
+- Using lmfit, I fit the analytic model to the projected Q-transform data.

+**What the plots show:**
+- The analytical model shows a smooth, continuous curve of increasing frequency over time.
+- The fitted curve shows that the analytic model accurately captures the chirp behavior seen in the data.

+**Interpretation:**
+- The increasing frequency over time is exactly what is expected from two massive objects spiraling together: the “chirp.”
+- By fitting an analytic model to the Q-transform data, we can quantitatively confirm that the observed gravitational-wave signal matches the theoretical prediction from general relativity.
+- This step links the raw strain data to the underlying physics, showing that the detected signal behaves exactly as predicted for a binary black hole merger.

 ---

 ## 7. Fitting an Oscillation Function

-We fit an analytic waveform directly to the processed strain data.
+In this step, we fit an analytic waveform directly to the processed strain data in the time domain.
+Unlike earlier sections that focused on frequency evolution, this approach models the actual oscillations of the gravitational-wave signal near the merger.

 ![Function Not Fitted](assets/plots/osc_not_fitted.png)
 ![Function Fitted](assets/plots/osc_fitted.png)

-**Explanation:**
+**How I made the plots:**
+1. Analytic waveform definition
+- I defined an analytic function osc(t, …) to model the gravitational-wave strain.
+- The function includes:
+    - An increasing frequency from the earlier analytic chirp model "gwfreq()"
+    - A cosine oscillation to represent the wave nature of the signal
+    - An amplitude that grows as the merger approaches
+    - A decaying exponential after the merger to mimic the ringdown ("settling down" after the merger)
+    - This captures the key physical stages of a binary black hole merger: inspiral, merger, and ringdown.

+2. Unfitted model plot
+- I first plotted the analytic function using reasonable parameters from theoretical models, without fitting to data.
+- This shows what a typical gravitational-wave–like signal looks like, but it is not yet matched to the observed strain.

+3. Fitting to data
+- I selected a short time window around the merger (≈ 0.3 seconds) from the whitened and bandpassed strain data.
+- I used the lmfit library to adjust the model parameters (chirp mass, merger time, amplitude, phase, etc.) to minimize the difference between the model and the data.
+- I plotted the best-fit analytic waveform on top of the data for direct comparison.

+**What the plots show:**
-The fitted curve closely follows the oscillations and amplitude increase seen in the data near the merger.
+- The fitted curve closely follows the oscillations and amplitude increase seen in the data near the merger.
 This indicates that the model captures the key features of the signal.

+**Interpretation:**
+- This step demonstrates that:
+    - The oscillatory structure of the data matches that of a gravitational wave
+    - The signal’s time-domain behavior can be explained using a physically motivated model
+- Together with the frequency-based analyses (Q-transform and analytic chirp model), this provides strong evidence that the observed signal is a binary black hole merger, as predicted by general relativity.

 ---

 ## 8. Conclusion

-Starting from noisy interferometer data, this analysis reproduces the key steps used by LIGO to identify GW150914.
+Starting from noisy interferometer data, this analysis mimics the key steps used by LIGO to identify GW150914.
 Through filtering, time-frequency analysis, and modeling, a clear gravitational-wave signal from a binary black hole merger emerges.

+This project follows the same overall ideas used by the LIGO team, but in a simplified way.
+The real LIGO analysis used extremely detailed computer-generated waveforms from general relativity and compared the data against thousands of templates, while I used simpler analytic models to demonstrate the key features of the signal.

+LIGO also required the signal to be seen independently at multiple detectors to rule out local noise, whereas this project analyzes one detector at a time.
+In addition, the LIGO team performed extensive calibration, noise removal, and statistical tests to prove the signal was real, while this analysis focuses on understanding the physics and visually identifying the gravitational-wave chirp.

+Not to mention, I knew the answer to the problem already, whereas the LIGO team was looking through many many candidate events.

+Even with these simplifications, the main structure of the GW150914 signal clearly emerges and matches theoretical expectations.

 Big thanks again to Norm for guiding through this independent study!